helenmurugan/heritage-housing-issues/README.md

 * A sample of data from the data set.
 * Pearson and Spearman correlation plots between the features and the sale price.
-* Histogram and scatterplots of the most important predictive features.
+* Scatterplots of the most important predictive features.
 * Predictive Power Score Analysis.

 Correlation Analysis Screenshots